TaitoUnited/full-stack-template/DEVELOPMENT.md

 Simple projects require only two environments: **dev** and **prod**.
 You can list the environments with `taito vc env list`.

 You can use the `taito vc` commands to manage branches, and the `taito deployment` commands to manage builds and deployments.
 Run `taito vc -h` and `taito deployment -h` for instructions.
 Run `taito open builds` to see the build logs.

-See the [version control](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/04-version-control.md) chapter of the [taito-cli tutorial](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/README.md) for some additional information.
+See [version control](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/04-version-control.md) chapter of the [taito-cli tutorial](https://github.com/TaitoUnited/taito-cli/blob/master/docs/tutorial/README.md) for some additional information.

 > Automatic deployment might be turned off for critical environments (`ci_exec_deploy` setting in `taito-config.sh`).
 In such case the deployment must be run manually with the `taito -a deployment deploy:prod VERSION` command using a personal admin account after the CI/CD process has ended successfully.